Airbus CEO steps up warning on danger of hard Brexit

 Britain’s biggest carmaker Jaguar Land Rover joined in on Wednesday, saying that a chaotic Brexit would cost it 1.2 billion pounds a year, curtailing operations in the United Kingdom.
 The retail industry said a “no deal” might see “food rotting at ports”.

-Enders defended Airbus’s decision to issue warnings over the potential impact of Brexit after the move was criticised by at least one UK cabinet minister, who accused companies of issuing “completely inappropriate” threats.
+Enders defended Airbus’s decision to issue warnings over the potential impact of Brexit after the move was criticized by at least one UK cabinet minister, who accused companies of issuing “completely inappropriate” threats.

 “We will of course speak up.
 We did do this because this is what we owed our shareholders.
 We have been very clear about what the consequences particularly of a hard Brexit would be,” German-born Enders said.